denten-books/plain-text/1-metaphor.md

 there are those who extract rents from virtual, mimetic inhabitance and those whose dwelling becomes a commodity.

+Recall in this regard the Heideggerian insight into the mediated nature of tool use.
+In *Being and Time*, Heidegger wrote about the particular *handiness* of a tool, like a hammer.
+He writes, "the less we stare at the thing [...] the more actively we use it, the more original our relation to it becomes and the more undisguisedly it is encountered as what it is, a useful thing" [@heidegger_being_1996, 65].
+For Heidegger, a tool like a hammer had to be understood through use.
+It was inaccessible to reason, reflection, or theory alone.
+The hammer comes into focus through what he called *circumspection* [*Umsicht*]---the peripheral awareness of the object ready-to-hand [*zuhanden*] [@heidegger_sein_1967, 69].
+One relates to the tool in the process of manipulating it, while concentrating on the task at hand: the seamster is not interested in the needle, only in the work of sewing [@heidegger_being_1996, 65].
+Later, Heidegger would connect his account of tool use with philosophy itself, as a mode of truth seeking or unconcealment [@heidegger_question_1977, 319].
+When used properly, the tool reveals some truth about the world, about itself, and about the person using it.
+In this sense the Greek *techne* is for Heidegger related to *poiesis*, or bringing forth.

+Contrary to the kind of technology that reveals and brings forth, Heidegger describes also the use of machines and apparatus that conceals and blocks poiesis.
+Such tools determine rather than reveal in the sort of a "destined" revealing that can unfold only along a predetermined narrative, in which the answer is already given.
+The forester that walks the woods simply to cut them down can only reveal its nature as a commodity, in what Heidegger calls a "standing reserve."
+The forester who measures the felled timber becomes subordinate to the organization of cellulose.
+The wood is challenged forth by the need of paper, the paper to the press.
+The press consequently organizes the public, set on "swallowing what is printed, so that a set configuration of opinion becomes available on demand."
+In following the path of a determined narrative, technology turns the human into human resource.
+It is in that sense, that Heidegger concludes that modern technology is "no more a human doing" [@heidegger_question_1977, 323-4].
+Ultimately, proscribed tool use strips users of their powers of self-determination.
+They learn nothing new about themselves or the world.

 To insist on mediation is to breach the continuity between body and prosthesis, human and machine, nature and technology.
+It is to hold the tool in view, to use in the active voice, to determine its aims, and to destine rather than to be destined.

 I would like to imagine in conclusion the possibility of indexical interfaces, the kind of signs that connect to their objects of interest through palpable causal linkages like smoke and fire, tissue damage and pain.
 Is it possible, in other words, to inhabit virtual worlds while keeping the scaffolding of the simulation in view, to connect viscerally to the material conditions of habit production?
 The question is of vital political importance, because whether we have answers or not, implements of symbolic manipulation---books and pens that once lay safely at an arm's length---move inevitably closer to the mind's eye.
 For now, the screen and the hard drive, mechanisms of memory storage and image projection, remain extrinsic to the body.
 They are at this moment still amenable to circumspection.
 But the gap is closing fast.
 The political consequences of our technological choices become more difficult to reveal in proportion to their habituation.
 Today, people who forego the use of electronic tablets, smart phones, laptops, and notebooks could seem merely whimsical or quaint.
 What if tomorrow they be judged mentally deficient or barred from participating fully in the public life?

-The human is endangered not by technology, Heidegger wrote, but by its determinism.
+The human is endangered not by technology, Heidegger wrote, but by its determination.
 At stake is precisely an insistence on drawing essential boundaries in a way that precludes revealment, the autonomous search for truth [@heidegger_question_1977, 331-4].
-The ability to read and to write was politically fraught because of its potential to determine the human experience.
+The ability to read and to write was always politically fraught because of its potential to determine the human experience.
 It is by no accident that the struggle for universal literacy accompanied most political revolutions.
 Poets are important to the revolution